How to Install a Downrigger on a Pontoon Boat

 A downrigger is simply a miniature crane that lowers a heavy 6 or 12-pound ball down into the water and hooks onto your fishing line to hold it at a certain depth.
 Kind of like an anchor and chain for your fishing line.

 As long as you have the right parts, installing your downrigger is incredibly simple.

-Unfortunately, most retail sports stores do not include a square mount for downriggers to attach to the railing on a pontoon boat, so you’ll have to buy online.
+Unfortunately, most retail sports stores don't include a square mount for downriggers to attach to the railing (dang those square railings!) on a pontoon boat, so you'll have to buy online.

 This is the mount I bought on Amazon.
-That will simply clamp on to the square railing around your pontoon boat.
-Then, you’ll have the base of the downrigger that comes with the downrigger that will simply attach to this mount.
+It will simply clamp onto the square railing around your pontoon boat.
+Then, you'll have the base of the downrigger that comes with the downrigger that'll simply attach to this mount.
 Done!

 Before purchasing downriggers, I read many forum posts to decide whether to go manual or automatic.
 I ended up choosing the manual because I didn't want the hassle of running wires around the boat, and I didn't want to charge the batteries.

 I'm so glad that I did.
 I rarely need to go even 40' deep with my downrigger and an 8-pound ball, so cranking it by hand is no trouble at all.

 I picked the Canon UniTroll 10 STX, which was the perfect choice for me.

 Unless you need to go extremely deep or use 12-pound balls in high seas, I think a manual downrigger is perfectly fine as long as you get a quality one.

 If you cheap out and get one of those mini $100 downriggers that don't have a 2:1 gear ratio, you'll hate life.
 Just my two cents.